Using a de-googled android phone to secure your privacy - Benefits and CaveatsAugust 24, 2021

 Increasingly they are using data gathered by Google and social media platforms to pick their targets.
 Using a de-googled phone, and using social media wisely if at all, is one way you might be able to prevent that seed from ever taking root.

-If you’re an innocent person who would never tempt power or break any of the millions of laws existing on the books in America, that’s all the more reason for you to protect your data.
+If you’re an innocent person who would never tempt power or break any of the millions of laws existing on the books in America, that’s all the more reason for you to protect your data so that you don’t haphazardly end up in their sights!

 Pro: longer battery life and older phones will work faster without the Google bloat